-Unfortunately, there’s no real way to hide your phone number from WhatsApp—you need to use a valid phone number to sign up with the service.
+Unfortunately, there’s no simple method for hiding your phone number from WhatsApp—you need to use a valid phone number to sign up with the service.
 But that doesn’t mean that we can’t deploy a secondary or alternate phone number to hide your device’s actual identifying digits on your device.
 This way, you can give out your WhatsApp number to people you meet in the real world without having to worry about them using your real phone number for any sort of malicious purposes.
 To start, all we’ll need is a service that gives users free numbers to communicate and text with, and a fresh WhatsApp account to continue using on your own device.
 Let’s take a look how it’s done.

 Getting a New Phone Number

-The first step is to acquire a new phone number.
-Unlike the ancient days of yore, when getting a new phone number involved persuading a giant phone company to issue you one, today you can get a new number with about the same time investment as logging into a website.
-There are a huge variety of services and apps that will provide you a new phone number.
-This isn’t going to replace your current number—think of it as a secondary addition to your primary number.
+To start, we’ll need to utilize one of several different services and apps to gain you a new phone number.
+This won’t replace your current number—think of it as a secondary addition to your primary number.
 There are more than a dozen services online that promise to give you secondary numbers, either for free phone calls and messages or as a temporary number, but not all of these services are created equal.
-So instead of relying on a random service online, pick from one of these services that we’ve checked out:
+So instead of relying on a random service online, pick from these trusted services:

-- Google Voice: By far our top pick for secondary numbers, Google Voice was recently updated for 2017 with a brand new interface on both web and mobile, once again making it a great choice for users of all types.
+- Google Voice: By far our top pick for secondary numbers, Google Voice offers personal and business services, and is frequently updated on both web and mobile, once again making it a great choice for users of all types.
 Google is a trusted company, and Voice even allows you to use your number to forward calls, making free phone calls in the United States, and text your family and friends with ease.
 Plus, when you select your Voice number, you’re able to customize it to make sure you get the number that’s right for you.
 Your number can be both called and sent text messages, making it just like a standard cell phone.
 It’s a great service, especially for free, and it comes as our top recommended service for anyone looking for a new phone number to use with WhatsApp.

 - Talkatone: Like Google Voice, Talkatone is built around providing alternate numbers to call and text US-based users for free (and to call and text numbers outside the United States for small charges).
-As such, you gain an alternate phone number for calling and texting when you join the service, complete with a US or Canada-based area code.
+As such, you gain an alternate phone number for calling and texting when you join the service, complete with an US or Canada-based area code.
 Talkatone even lets you change this number when you need to, a great feature that, as far as we know, isn’t allowed with Google Voice.
-The downside to Talkatone are the ads included within the app, but if you’re only using the phone number to verify your account, it’s easy to ignore the ads within the app itself and just use the number it gives you.
+The downside to Talkatone are the ads included within the app, but if you’re only using the phone number to verify your account, it’s easy to ignore the ads within the app itself to just focus solely on the alternate number you gain within the app.

 While Voice and Talkatone are our top two picks because of their lack of cost and ease of use, if you’re looking for an app with a bit more functionality beyond simple calls and texts, or an app with the ability to create more than one number incredibly easy, check out these applications: